frascarpa/laravel-pizza/README.md

-config a db connection in
+make a .env  based on the example and setup db config

+run
-> config/database.php
+> php artisan key:generate

 for seeding the db
 > php artisan db:seed